berryamin/Python/Python-3/Doc/library/multiprocessing.rst

 .. class:: Condition([lock])

-   A condition variable: a clone of :class:`threading.Condition`.
+   A condition variable: an alias for :class:`threading.Condition`.

    If *lock* is specified then it should be a :class:`Lock` or :class:`RLock` object from :mod:`multiprocessing`.

+   .. versionchanged:: 3.3
+      The :meth:`~threading.Condition.wait_for` method was added.

 .. class:: Event()

    A clone of :class:`threading.Event`.
-   This method returns the state of the internal semaphore on exit, so it will always return ``True`` except if a timeout is given and the operation times out.

-   .. versionchanged:: 3.1
-      Previously, the method always returned ``None``.

 .. class:: Lock()